ggreer/geoff.greer.fm/miata/index.md

 After: ![After polishing and waxing](/photos/miata/IMG_2289_1.JPG)
 ![After polishing and waxing (rear)](/photos/miata/IMG_2288_1.JPG)

+While waxing and polishing, I noticed the headlights were a little low, so I pulled them up to fix the panel gaps.

 I removed the aftermarket LED interior light.
 I didn't know until afterwards, but that part had caused an annoying rattling at 3,700-3,900rpm.